Hanoch Milwidsky and Olesya: Investigation of Blackmail Claims, Blocked Testimony, and Political Cover

 Milwidsky defended himself with a version of “political persecution,” for which, according to court accounts, no evidence was presented.
 In the trial over the organization’s lawsuit against Rafaeli, he stated that he had been “more or less a driver” for Olesya.

-The July 27, 2025 TheMarker article adds the central frame: according to the newspaper’s assessment, the investigation against Milwidsky does not claim to reveal the full picture around Kabbalah La'Am and Michael Laitman.
-That changes the weight of Olesya’s story.
-Her case could have tested who prepared the testimony, who translated the instructions, who protected Laitman, and why the line concerning the movement’s own leader remained at the edge of the investigation.
+In its July 27, 2025 report, TheMarker cautioned that the investigation against Milwidsky did not claim to reveal the full picture surrounding Kabbalah La'Am and Michael Laitman.
+Olesya’s case could have tested who prepared the testimony, who translated the instructions, who protected Laitman, and why the allegations concerning the movement’s leader received no comparable investigative scrutiny.

-In the summer of 2024, a LAHAV 433 investigative team, part of Israel Police’s national unit for major crimes and corruption cases, first sent a delegation to Moscow.
+In the summer of 2024, a LAHAV 433 investigative team first sent a delegation to Moscow.
 The meeting with Olesya took place and was officially recorded.
 She described what had happened.
 On July 26, 2025, a video interview with Olesya for News 12 was released, in which she quoted Milwidsky’s phrase in his office: “We are having a professional conversation, and in the middle of it he says: ‘Let’s fuck, everyone does it.’”
 Earlier, she had stated directly that Milwidsky gets what he wants by frightening victims with violence.

-Had her testimony reached a criminal court, it could have become central to assessing the suspicions against Milwidsky and checking the allegations against Laitman.
-The later attempt to call Olesya as a witness in the civil proceeding failed: the question of her participation remained in a separate procedural dispute, and the court did not open a new stage of testimony for her.
+A criminal court never heard Olesya’s testimony.
+It was never used to assess the suspicions against Milwidsky or examine the allegations against Laitman.
+A later attempt to call her as a witness in the civil proceeding also failed.
+The separate procedural dispute ended without the court opening a new stage of testimony for her.

 Milwidsky was reelected to the Knesset.
 In September 2024, he stood at the microphone and said he was a victim of blackmail.